PolyArch/cs259/08-project.md

-* Algorithm optimizations: Could be interesting to try different optimizations for accelerators (eg. winograd?), or combine different sources of efficiency in one acclererator (how to combine exploiting sparsity with bit-level optimizations?).
+* Algorithm optimizations: Could be interesting to try different optimizations for accelerators (eg. winograd?), or combine different sources of efficiency in one accelerator (how to combine exploiting sparsity with bit-level optimizations?).

 * Type of accelerator: The accelerator can either be fixed-function, take algorithm-specific commands (eg. NN layer parameters), or be more general